Martyn Poliakoff: Early life and education

-Education

-Poliakoff was educated at Westminster School followed by King's College, Cambridge, graduating with a bachelor's degree in 1969, and a PhD in 1973, for research supervised by J.J.
+Poliakoff was educated at Westminster School.
+He then studied chemistry at King's College, Cambridge, graduating with a BA degree in 1969.
+While an undergraduate, he became close friends with Tony Judt, who later became a historian and writer.
+Poliakoff received a PhD in chemistry from Cambridge in 1973 for research supervised by J.J.
 Turner.
-While an undergraduate at Cambridge, Poliakoff met and became close friends with Tony Judt, who later became a historian and writer.

 Career and research

 In 1972, Poliakoff moved to Newcastle University and in 1979 was appointed a lecturer at the University of Nottingham, where he was subsequently promoted to professor in 1991.
 His research has been funded by the EPSRC.

 Poliakoff is a global leader in the field of green chemistry with a specific interest in the applications of supercritical fluids.
 These highly compressed gases possess properties of gases and liquids that permit interesting chemical reactions without the need for organic solvents, which endanger both health and the environment.
 His contributions have enabled the development of supercritical carbon dioxide and water solvent systems to replace traditional organic solvents at the industrial scale.
 As foreign secretary and vice-president of the Royal Society from 2011 to 2016, he worked to represent and further the impact of UK science around the world.